OpenCDA:An Open Cooperative Driving Automation Framework Integrated with Co-Simulation: INTRODUCTION

 \section{INTRODUCTION}

 By leveraging cutting-edge technologies to circumvent traditional infrastructure enhancement constraints, Intelligent Transportation Systems (ITS) are reshaping transportation and have demonstrated a tremendous potential to boost the transportation system management, operations, safety, and efficiency.
 One of the essential sub-fields in ITS is Cooperative Driving Automation (CDA), which is defined in SAE J3216~\cite{SAE} and refers to vehicle-highway automation that uses Machine-to-Machine communication to enable cooperation among two or more entities (e.g., vehicles, pedestrians, infrastructure components) with capable communication technologies.
 By enabling the status-sharing, intent-sharing, and maneuver cooperation between entities, the traffic efficiency, energy consumption, and safety of the driving can be significantly improved~\cite{6489852}.
+Developed by the Federal Highway Administration (FHWA), the CARMA Program \,\cite{lochrane2020carma} is a leading research program on CDA, leveraging emerging capabilities in automation and cooperation to advance transportation systems management and operations (TSMO) strategies.

 Although CDA has been an active field in recent years, it is still in its infancy.
 One of the major barriers to the development of CDA is the high cost and potential safety issues to conduct field experiments as they usually require multiple expensive connected automated vehicles (CAVs) and extra-large testing space~\cite{hyldmar2019}.
 One approach to facilitating experimental research with minimum cost is to prototype and validate the CDA algorithms in a simulated environment.
 However, existing simulation platforms featured with full-stack software development of autonomous driving provided limited supports for CDA capabilities.
 As far as we know, there is no existing open-source (or commercial) tool dedicated to CDA by featuring both traffic and vehicles with full CDA vehicle software pipeline.
 As a result, it becomes very challenging to find an easy and flexible way for researchers to deploy, validate and compare the impact of different CDA algorithms on the dynamic driving tasks of CAVs in simulation.
 Most of the research uses ad-hoc simulation capabilities with different qualities, making the algorithmic and functional performance not comparable between studies.